KufbsrieEwz/Code-Ninjas/Archaea/README.md

 ### TODO
 - [ ] create a script / system that will run from a network share
 - [ ] add command line flags for certain settings + a default
-- [x] fix winget.bat
-- [x] fix DNS assignment to work on all computers